wmww/Python-plus-plus/guide.md

 ## Future
 There are a lot of features I want to implement in the future.
 These include (in no particular order):
 * A standardized print function that gives the same output for common types in both languages
-* Better string support (concatination, converting between other types and strings, etc.)
+* Better string support (concatenation, converting between other types and strings, etc.)
 * User input
 * File IO
 * For loops (hopefully will take the form `for x in y:`, but not sure if that is possible)
 * Classes
-If you have any feature suggesstions or problems, feel free to open up a GitHub issue.
+If you have any feature suggestions or problems, feel free to open up a GitHub issue.